David Wynn

 David Matthew Wynn (October 18, 1972 – January 21, 2015) was a Canadian police officer in the St. Albert RCMP in Alberta.
 David Wynn was shot and killed by Shawn Rehn in St. Albert's Apex Casino during a routine license plate check.
-He is the namesake of a defeated law, Wynn's Law, that would have made it more difficult for suspects to make bail if they had a criminal history.
+He is the namesake of a defeated bill, Wynn's Law, that would have made it more difficult for suspects to make bail if they had a criminal history.
 David Wynn was posthumously awarded a bravery award by the RCMP commissioner.

 Background

 Wynn was born in Newcastle, New Brunswick in 1972.
 Before becoming a police officer, Wynn was a paramedic for Emergency Health Services in Bridgewater, NS from between 1996 and 2009.
 In 2009 he joined the St. Albert RCMP.

 Death

 Const.
 David Wynn was shot in the head during a routine license plate check on January 17, 2015.
 He succumbed to his injuries four days later on January 21.